You might want to get something to drink, sit back, and get ready to hear a tale that is as true as I can tell it.

 It was back in 1975, a time that's forever ago yet sometimes feels like yesterday.
 I was part of the Marine Detachment stationed aboard the USS Hancock, the "Hanna."
-She was a grand old lady of a ship, and we just pulled back into port at Subic Bay after leaving the South China Sea.
+She was really a grand old lady of a ship, and we just pulled back into port at Subic Bay after leaving the South China Sea.

-This was right after the evacuations of the Phnom Penh and Saigon, after they fell to the Communist.
-And it was after we were called out to support the recovery mission of the SS Mayaguez, and its 39 Merchant Marine Seamen who were taken captive.
+This was right after the evacuations of the Phnom Penh, Cambodia, and Saigon, South Vietnam, after they fell to the Communist.
+And in fact, it was after we were called out to support the recovery mission of the SS Mayaguez, and its 39 Merchant Marine Seamen who were taken captive by pirates.

-I was a Marine with the ship's Marine Detachment.
-I was Sea Going and on Liberty, and so I'm sitting in this bar in Olongapo.
+As I said, I was a Marine with the ship's Marine Detachment.
+I was a Sea Going Marine and on Liberty, and so I'm sitting in this bar in Olongapo, Philippines.
 It was the garden spot of the Philippines where every Sailor and Marine in the 7th Fleet enjoyed while overseas.
 There were even those who re-enlisted just so they could go back there.

 There was a reason for that.
-Olongapo was sort of a Disney Land for Servicemen.
+Olongapo was sort of a Disney Land for young servicemen.
 It was wall to wall bars, with every sort of music you wanted to hear.
-The music was great, and the drinks were as cheap as the girls there.
+The music was great, and the drinks were as cheap as the women there.

 They charged 3 pesos for the pitcher and the going exchange rate back then was about 15 pesos to a dollar on the Black Market.
 The regular exchange was about 9 to 1.
 So either way, it was a deal!

 Like I said before, they served it in a plastic pitcher along with as many plastic cups as you wanted.
 Most of the time three cups was all we needed.
 Of course the problem with Mojo was its effect on a person.
 It was sort of like Torpedo Juice in that it hit you slow.